 We all know social media is a bin fire of opinions and reactionary posting.
 I’m nevertheless curious about what percentage of posts stand in favour of something rather than against something.
 One is constructive whilst the other is destructive.
 I start here not in an interest in social media but to pull a thread from a previous post, Architects finding their seat at the table.
 The thread, Stand for something, not against something.

 Before pulling that thread, I need to go on a brief tangent to note the challenges of overcoming the negative.
 Humans have a predisposition to focus on the negative.
 Here’s a worthwhile read to go deeper on that, You are naturally biased to be negative.
 Here’s how to change.
-The point here is that overcoming the negative is hard, but by taking a stand we can be a, in the terms of the article, Positive Emotional Attractor for those around us and our community.
+The point here is that overcoming the negative is hard, but by taking a stand we can be, in the terms of the article, a Positive Emotional Attractor for those around us and our community.

 “You need the negative focus to survive, but a positive one to thrive.”Dr Richard Boyatzis